Social Anxiety - Pure Life Adventure in Costa Rica

 If left untreated, however, only about one-third of individuals with social anxiety will achieve remission within 10 years.
 This is especially concerning given that social anxiety often coexists with depression and substance abuse disorders.
 If you are in a state of constant embarrassment or want to learn how to cope with social anxiety and prevent more serious issues, Pure Life’s wilderness adventure therapy may be just what you need.

-One of the beautiful aspects of our outdoor adventure therapy is the opportunity to build self-confidence and meet anxiety head-on with new skills such as river rafter, surfing, rappelling, and other wilderness activities.
-We provide certification classes to ensure that these new skills are learned with safety in mind while building confidence in our students.
+One of the beautiful aspects of our outdoor adventure therapy gap year experience is the opportunity to build self-confidence and meet anxiety head-on with new skills such as river rafter, surfing, rappelling, and other wilderness activities.

 Download Your FREE White Paper